spoonapps/docs/reference/command_line/stop.md

 ```

-`start` command accepts either list of containers to close or `-a` parameter to close all running containers.
+`start` command accepts either a container to close or `-a` parameter to close all running containers.

 If the `stop` command is run against a non-running container then no action will be taken.